'Uganda election feels like a war not an election': human rights lawyer | DW | 13.01.2021

 "The government has closed social media.
 This is unfortunate but it's unavoidable," Museveni said in a national address on Tuesday.

 While working on this article, the author was unable to communicate with DW correspondents or rights activists in Uganda via WhatsApp.
-There were even considerable difficulties calling people directly over standard mobile phone networks.
+There were even considerable difficulties calling people directly on their mobiles.

 Netblocks, an organization that tracks internet connectivity, reported that most social media networks were down as of Tuesday, including Twitter, Facebook, WhatsApp, Instagram, and Viber.